rickardbrannvall/tfhe_ewma/README.md

 - test some basic (levelled) operations like addition, multiplication and negation (sign flip)

 test_ewma
-- iterates the ewma process for N steps taking input from a swatooth (triangle) wave function
+- iterates the ewma process for N steps taking input from a sawtooth (triangle) wave function